Lyquix/tpl_lyquix/docs/js.md

 * False when no cookie name has been received
 * Null when cookie doesn't exist

-##Comicfy
+## detectSwipe

+A simple utility function that allows to assign a listener to DOM elements to detect swipe gestures on touch screens.
+You must provide the element selector, (e.g. #myelem, or .myelem), and the name of the callback function.
+The callback function will be passed the element selector, and a string indicating the direction of the swipe: `up`, `dn`, `lt`, and `rt`

+## Comicfy and Almost 7

 Want to have a little fun?
-Just add `?comicfy` to any URL and this function will change all fonts of your site to Comic Sans :)
+Just add `?comicfy` or `?almost7` to any URL and this function will change all fonts of your site to Comic Sans and Still 6 but Almost 7 :)

-##Equal Height Rows
+## Equal Height Rows

 Flexbox is here but browser support is still uneven and buggy.
 Until we can rely on it we use equal height rows: add the class `equalheightrow` to the block elements you want to have the same height when in the same row.
 That's it.